Table Of Contents

 What’s The Difference?

-The only difference between them is that with chargeback, departments must pay for their resource costs, while with showback they simply are made aware of their cost impact.
+The only difference between them is that with chargeback, departments must pay for their resource costs, while with showback, they are simply made aware of their cost impact.

 As you might expect, the results you can expect from each approach are very different.